tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/音视频通话/集成 TUICalling (Web)_intl_en.md

 #### Other platforms
-In addition to `TUICalling` for web, we also provide source code for Android, iOS, Flutter, and UniApp platforms. `TUICalling` also supports the incoming call notification feature on Android and iOS.
+In addition to web, we also provide source code for Android, iOS, and Flutter.
+The Android and iOS versions support incoming call notifications.

 >?
->- **In addition to `TUICalling` for web, we also provide source code for Android, iOS, Flutter, and UniApp platforms. `TUICalling` also supports the incoming call notification feature on Android and iOS.**
+>- **In addition to web, we also provide source code for Android, iOS, and Flutter.
+The Android and iOS versions support incoming call notifications.**
->- If you have any questions or suggestions, [contact us](https://intl.cloud.tencent.com/contact-us).
+>- If you have any questions or suggestions, feel free to [contact us](https://intl.cloud.tencent.com/contact-us).

-## Component Integration
+## Integration
 [](id:step1)
 ### Step 1.
-Get the `SdkAppId` and signature key
+Get the `SDKAppID` and signature key
-- If you don't have a Tencent Cloud account, please register a Tencent Cloud account.
-Then, go to the [Application Management](https://console.cloud.tencent.com/trtc/app) page in the TRTC console.
+- Sign up for a Tencent Cloud account and go to the [Application Management](https://console.cloud.tencent.com/trtc/app) page of the TRTC console.
-- If your application list is empty, you can click **Create Application** to create an application.
-Click **Application Info** to enter the Application Management page, select the **Quick Start** tab to see the following content:
+- If you don’t have an application yet, click **Create Application** to create an application.
+Then, click **Application Info** and select the **Quick Start** tab to view the `SDKAppID` and `SecretKey`.
  <img src="https://qcloudimg.tencent-cloud.cn/raw/435d5615e0c4075640bb05c49884360c.png" width="700">
-- **SDKAppID**: TRTC application ID, which is used for business isolation; that is, calls with different `SDKAppID` values cannot be interconnected.
+- **SDKAppID**: TRTC application ID, which uniquely identifies an application
-- **Secretkey**: TRTC application key, which needs to be used together with `SDKAppID` to generate the authentication credential `UserSig` for authorized use of TRTC.
-It will be used in step 5.
+- **Secretkey**: TRTC application key, which you can use together with `SDKAppID` to generate a `UserSig` required to authorize the use of TRTC.
+You will use this key in step 5.

 [](id:step2)
 ### Step 2.
-Download and integrate the `TRTCCalling` component
+Import the `TRTCCalling` component
-Go to [GitHub](https://github.com/tencentyun/TUICalling), clone or download the code, and implement the code by referring to the `Web` directory.
+Go to [GitHub](https://github.com/tencentyun/TUICalling) and clone or download the code.
+Refer to the `Web` directory.

 >?
->- Since version 0.6.0, you need to manually install dependencies [trtc-js-sdk](https://www.npmjs.com/package/trtc-js-sdk), [tim-js-sdk](https://www.npmjs.com/package/tim-js-sdk), and [tsignaling](https://www.npmjs.com/package/tsignaling).
+>- Since version 0.6.0, you need to manually install the dependencies [trtc-js-sdk](https://www.npmjs.com/package/trtc-js-sdk), [tim-js-sdk](https://www.npmjs.com/package/tim-js-sdk), and [tsignaling](https://www.npmjs.com/package/tsignaling).
 >- To reduce the size of `trtc-calling-js.js` and prevent version conflict between `trtc-calling-js.js` and the already-in-use `trtc-js-sdk`, `tim-js-sdk` or `tsignaling`, the latter three are packaged as external dependencies, which you need to install manually before use.

 <dx-codeblock>